Trump’s quest to end the Affordable Care Act arrives at Supreme Court

 The 2010 law is known as Obamacare because it is President Barack Obama’s chief domestic achievement.
 But the late Justice Antonin Scalia once sarcastically said it should be called “SCOTUScare,” after the high court rescued it from challenges in 2012 and 2015.

-It faces a far more conservative court on Tuesday.
-Justice Ruth Bader Ginsburg, in the majority during both previous cases, has been replaced by President Trump’s nominee Justice Amy Coney Barrett, a Scalia protege who criticized those decisions when she was a law professor.
+It faces a far more conservative court Tuesday.
+Justice Ruth Bader Ginsburg, in the majority during both previous cases, has been replaced by President Trump’s nominee, Justice Amy Coney Barrett, a Scalia protege who criticized those decisions when she was a law professor.

-Democrats who challenged Barrett’s nomination turned her confirmation hearings last month into a tutorial about the horrors that they believe await Americans who could lose their health care with an adverse ruling in the case, California v.
+Democrats who challenged Barrett’s nomination turned her confirmation hearings last month into a tutorial about the horrors they say await Americans who could lose their health care with an adverse ruling in the case, California v.
 Texas.

-But advocates across the ideological spectrum, even those who opposed Obamacare in the past, say this is the law’s weakest challenge, and that the court will have to agree to three contested issues to reach Trump’s goal of sinking the program.
+But advocates across the ideological spectrum, even those who opposed the Affordable Care Act in the past, say this is the law’s weakest challenge and the court will have to agree to three contested issues to reach Trump’s goal of sinking the program.

 “I was heavily involved in the (2012) challenge to Obamacare’s constitutionality, arguing that the entire law had to be invalidated,” said Ilya Shapiro of the libertarian Cato Institute.
 “California v.
 Texas is a different case, however.”

-And even if challengers hit the trifecta, it would most likely be President-elect Joe Biden, who made the campaign pledge to expand Obamacare rather than end it, in place to fix any deficiencies that the court may find.
+Even if challengers hit the trifecta, it would most likely be President-elect Joe Biden, who made the campaign pledge to expand the ACA rather than end it, in place to fix any deficiencies the court may find.

 With the race for both of Georgia’s Senate seats headed for a runoff election, it remains to be seen whether Democrats will realize their hopes of controlling both houses of Congress when the court’s decision comes down sometime next year.
-But there is little evidence that Republican senators want the law to expire without having in place another program that would provide Obamacare’s most popular aspects, such as allowing young adults to remain on their parents’ insurance plans, or coverage for those with preexisting medical conditions.
+But there is little evidence that Republican senators want the law to expire without having in place another program that would provide the ACA’s most popular aspects, such as allowing young adults to remain on their parents’ insurance plans or providing coverage for those with preexisting medical conditions.

 Unlike previous Supreme Court challenges, not a single Republican senator filed an amicus brief supporting the red states or the Trump administration.